603 INSTRUCTIONAL CURRICULUM

 The basic instruction program of students enrolled in grades seven and eight will include English-language arts, social studies, mathematics, science, health, human growth and development, family and consumer, career, technology education, physical education, music, and visual art.

-The basic instruction program of students enrolled in grades nine through twelve will include English language arts (8 units), social studies (6 units), mathematics (6 units), science (6 units), health (1 unit), physical education (1 unit), fine arts (3 units), foreign language (4 units), financial literacy (.5 units) and vocational education (12 units).
+The basic instruction program of students enrolled in grades nine through twelve will include English language arts (8 units), social studies (6 units), mathematics (6 units), science (6 units), health (1 unit), physical education (1 unit), fine arts (3 units), foreign language (4 units), financial literacy (.5 units) and vocational education (12).

 The board may, in its discretion, offer additional courses in the instruction program for any grade level.